julietrajan/GitHub-Copilot-Innovation-Challenge/readme.md

 - Add audit entries when risks or action items are created, updated, or closed.
 - Add frontend error handling and user notifications.

-### Copilot focus
+### GitHub Copilot focus

-- Use Copilot to identify authorization gaps.
+- Use GitHub Copilot to identify authorization gaps.
 - Use a security-review prompt before submitting.

 ### Deliverables